-'Glycerides, C16-18 and C18-unsatd.
-(SDA Reporting Number: 11-001-00)' and other vegetable fats are not toxic via the oral route and have a very long history of safe use in a wide range of nutritional (food and feed), cosmetic and industrial applications, so that acute dermal toxicity is not expected.
+'Glycerides, C16-18 (SDA Reporting Number: 19-001-00)' and 'Glycerides, C16-22 (SDA Reporting number: 21-001-00)' are not toxic via the oral route and have a very long history of safe use in a wide range of nutritional (food and feed), cosmetic and industrial applications, so that acute dermal toxicity is not expected.
+They are also high melting limiting their solubility and absorption through the skin, further limiting their dermal toxicity.